Manufacturing processes grow more sophisticated all the time, and applying new and innovative methods reduce time and cost for the end product.

-To remove some of the mystery about insert molding, MSI provides this explanation of the process, benefits and typical applications.
+To remove some of the mystery about insert molding, our plastic molding company provides this explanation of the process, benefits and typical applications.

 What Is Insert Molding?

 Overmolded inserts or substrates may consist of different kinds of other plastic parts, metal components, or possibly even fabrics.
-The insert or substrate applications range from simple items like threaded fasteners to complex items like decorative labels or electronic components.
+The insert or substrate applications range from simple injection molded products like threaded fasteners to complex items like decorative labels or electronic components.